 The method, developed by Faculty of Engineering PhD student Stephen Dubsky, provides measurements of motion, expansion, and flow at every point within the lung, during the entire breathing cycle.

 The technique utilizes a synchrotron; essentially a very bright, high-quality X-ray, to gather high-speed video of the breathing lung.
 Further research could allow translation to clinical X-ray imaging hardware, which may provide a new clinical capability for diagnosis and management of lung disease.

-Lead researcher, Dr. Andreas Fouras from the Faculty of Engineering said the work, recently published in Journal of the Royal Society Interface, could allow for better understanding of the regional consequences of lung disease.
+Lead researcher, Dr. Andreas Fouras from the Faculty of Engineering said the work, recently published in the Journal of the Royal Society Interface, could allow for a better understanding of the regional consequences of lung disease.

 “The lung is a highly dynamic organ, and functional imaging can provide the next step in our understanding of the structure-function relationship within the lungs,” Dr. Fouras said.